Melting Arctic ice due to climate change is contributing to the decline of the Arctic fox population. They may be down, but don’t count them out.

 How big is an Arctic fox?

-The Arctic fox is far smaller than their red fox cousins, weighing around 7 pounds with a height of around 11 inches – about as tall as a sheet of paper.
+The Arctic fox is far smaller than their red fox cousins, weighing about 7-15 pounds with a height of 11 inches on average – that’s about as tall as a sheet of paper.

-While we think of an Arctic fox as white as snow, their fur actually changes seasonally from winter white to a brown to gray during the snowmelt to camouflage with their surroundings.
+While we think of an Arctic fox as white as snow, their fur actually changes seasonally from winter white to brown or gray during the snowmelt to camouflage with their surroundings.

 What do Arctic foxes eat?